 }

-That’s why the code snippet below
+That is why the code snippet below:

 const theFn = new SetInterval(function () {